aditya-ig10/Dungeons-Dragons-DBot/replit.md

 # Overview

-This is a Discord bot designed for Dungeons & Dragons gameplay and server moderation.
-The bot provides essential D&D features like dice rolling, initiative tracking, and character management, along with moderation tools and music playback capabilities.
+This is an advanced Discord bot designed for comprehensive Dungeons & Dragons gameplay, campaign management, and server moderation.
+The bot provides extensive D&D features including dice rolling, initiative tracking, character management, DM tools for combat management, campaign note-taking, quest tracking, inventory management, along with moderation tools and music playback capabilities.
 It's specifically designed to run 24/7 on Replit using a Flask web server to maintain uptime.

 # User Preferences